-As part of my MSc Addiction Psychology and Counselling course, we had to partake in a course mandated experiential group.
+A feature of training to be a counsellor is to often make those in training undergo taking part in an experiential group.
+This was one of those occasions.
+As part of my postgraduate degree, I had to partake in a course mandated experiential group.
 Which, I didn’t enjoy doing because I’m not a fan of being a participant in groups as it is, but this would bring up a new set of reasons as to why I don’t like doing them.

 I find doing group work as a participant hard because I ended up switching off or I end up feeling like I’m the practitioner.
 If you’ve read either of my previous posts on groups (My Experience With Group Therapy: Part 1 and My Experience With Group Therapy: Part 2) you’ll already be aware of my problems with group work.